mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mongodb.md

-# Train a model from the MongoDB
+# Train a model from the MongoDB API

 ![Train model from mongodb](/assets/databases/mongodb/mongo-mdb-code.png)